DIRACGrid/diracx/docs/dev/reference/api/routers/factory.md

-# Router Factory
+# Factory

-Factory functions and utilities for creating DiracX routers.
+Router factory functions for creating and registering DiracX routers with proper configuration and dependency injection.

+The factory provides the infrastructure for dynamically loading and configuring routers at application startup.

 ::: diracx.routers.factory
     options: